felipepimentel/data-course/README.md

 ## Features

 - **Modern Data Model**: Uses Python dataclasses for a clean, type-hinted data model
+- **Standardized File Structure**: Uses a consistent file structure with separate files for each data type (resultado.json, perfil.json)
 - **Robust Error Handling**: Comprehensive validation and error handling
 - **Structured Output**: All reports, exports, and visualizations stored in the `output` directory
 - **Data Visualization**: Built-in plotting capabilities for attendance and payment data